Rowdy Tellez Preview, Player Props: Brewers vs. Phillies

 Rowdy Tellez At The Plate

-- In 14.0% of his games this season, he has hit a long ball, and 4.2% of his trips to the dish.

-- Tellez has picked up an RBI in 33.7% of his games this season, with two or more RBI in 11.6% of his games.
-He has also produced three or more runs in three contests.
+- Tellez has had at least one RBI in 33.3% of his games this season (29 of 87), with two or more RBI 10 times (11.5%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 21 of 86 games this season, and more than once 3 times.
+- He has scored in 24.1% of his games this year, with two or more runs scored in 3.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.